zhangbsn-gt/developer.gov.sg/collections/_technologies/infrastructure-and-hosting/government-commercial-cloud.md

 To know more about GCC 2.0 join a virtual conference, [Stack X Cloud 2021](https://www.developer.tech.gov.sg/communities/events/stack-x-cloud-2021){:target="_blank"} on 17 November 2021.

 While GCC 2.0 gets ready for the pilot phase, agencies can continue to move to GCC 1.0.
-Sign up to the GCC Foundation Training for basic training on GCC 1.0.
+Sign up for the [GCC Foundation Training](https://www.developer.tech.gov.sg/gcc-foundation-training){:target="_blank"} for basic training on GCC 1.0.

 ### Contact Information